Information about our policy and COVID-19

 Injuries to the public

-Whilst the probability of injury to a client or a member of the public is low, public liability insurance will protect should someone get hurt whilst in your place of work and holds you accountable.
+Whilst the probability of injury to a client or a member of the public is low, public liability insurance for hairdressers will protect should someone get hurt whilst in your place of work and holds you accountable.

 Professional treatment risk